 Chicken Chasni Recipe

-Chicken Chasni recipe is one that has been perfected by preparing time and again and hence also has a number of variations.
-This can be held in the category of the few recipes that have managed to amalgamate the flavors of the East into the West.
+The chicken Chasni recipe has been perfected by preparing time and again and hence also has several variations.
+This can be held in the category of the few recipes that have managed to amalgamate the flavours of the East into the West.
 This curry is a delicate balance, teetering on the edge of spicy and creamy if made perfectly.

 Where Is The Dish Popular?

-What is sure is that this curry is popular in Scotland and in fact, outsells the Chicken Tikka Masala by a large margin.
-Its bold yet creamy flavors might have something to do with that fact.
+What is sure is that this curry is popular in Scotland and, in fact, outsells the Chicken Tikka Masala by a large margin.
+Its bold yet creamy flavours might have something to do with that fact.

 Predominant Flavors In Chicken Chasni

-Chicken chasni is a beautiful marriage of sweet, tart, and spicy flavors.
-The Indian spices used, give it the heat, the mango chutney gives it its sweet and sour notes while the mint adds a freshness to the gravy that will linger on your tongue following each delicious bite.
+Chicken chasni is a beautiful marriage of sweet, tart, and spicy flavours.
+The Indian spices used give it the heat; the mango chutney gives it its sweet and sour notes, while the mint adds a freshness to the gravy that will linger on your tongue following each delicious bite.

 What Kind Of Chicken To Use For Chicken Chasni?

 Broilers are usually the best when it comes to cooking curries.
 Some people swear by using only drumsticks for this recipe, but thighs and wings should go well in it, too since they are all succulent pieces of the chicken.